Browse our jobs and apply for your next role.

 You want to find out how experienced the headhunter is and if they are known within the industry.
 If the headhunter is new to the business or if the company they represent hasn’t been around very long, it is possible for your odds to be hindered, as headhunting is a professional that will take a bit of time to reach that a substantial volume of good clients.

-If it is difficult to discern through the website what the headhunter specialises in, ask them instead.
-This is extra important because you want to know if their speciality lines up with your area of expertise.
+If it is difficult to discern through the website what the headhunter specializes in, ask them instead.
+This is extra important because you want to know if their specialty lines up with your area of expertise.

 If the headhunter reached out to you, then the answer to this question is likely a ‘Yes’.
 However, if you were the one who reached out first, there is a good chance that no one is looking for your area of expertise, or perhaps there isn’t an available fit just yet.
 With that said, don’t be too hasty to strike out this headhunter from your contact list.
 After all, it doesn’t hurt for your name to be part of a more extensive database.
 When the right opportunity arises, there is still a chance for your name to come up.